arka-23/BANK_LOCKER/README.md

 4. Connections must be made properly and the wires must be designed to withstand

 # Proposed alternate approach:
 An alternate sequential circuit based approach has been proposed and discussed below.
-Simulation has not been performed.
+Simulation results have not been included.

 ![AkanshaMukherjee_001910701094 pptx (1)](https://user-images.githubusercontent.com/66127211/177493152-930e3d5a-ea01-45a4-93c8-11d42d0fb540.jpg)